suned/pfun/docs/effectful_but_side_effect_free.md

 ```
 There are two _modules_: `Requests` and `Database` that provide implementations.
 There are two corresponding _module providers_: `HasRequests` and `HasDatabase`.
 Finally there are two functions `execute` and `make_request` that puts it all together.

-Pay attention to the fact that `execute` and `make_request` look quite similar: they both start by calling `pfun.effect.depend`.
-This function returns an effect that succeeds with the dependency value that will eventually be passed as the argument to the final effect (in this example the effect produced by `execute(...).and_then(make_request)`).
-The optional parameter passed to `depend` is merely for type-checking purposes, and doesn't change the result in any way.

 If we combine the new functions `execute` and `make_request` that both has protocols as the dependency types, `pfun` can infer a meaningful type, and make sure that the dependency type that is eventually passed to the whole program provides both the `requests` and the `database` attributes:

 ```python